-We are the 20 Governors of the sovereign Pueblo nations of New Mexico and Texas, vested in making life better for all our Pueblo people and ensuring that those yet to be born have the same opportunity to experience our customs and traditions just as previous generations have been blessed.
+“We are the 20 Governors of New Mexico’s Pueblo nations, vested in making life better for all our Pueblo people and ensuring that those yet to be born have the same opportunity to experience our customs and traditions just as previous generations have been blessed”

 Download a PDF of the 2023 Pueblo Governors List HERE

 Updated photos and contact information (below) will be available soon.

 Click image to show or hide additional contact information.

 Pueblo youth play an integral part in the re-emergence of the All Pueblo Council of Governors.
 We actively weave the youth voice and passion into the solutions we build.
 They represent our future and the perpetuation of our Pueblo way of life.
 Based on a conscious and values-based approach, the combination of our Pueblo leadership and our young people can make for extraordinary outcome.
 It is crucial to acknowledge and find solutions to those things that affect our children’s health, education, racial inequalities and economic security.
 A crucial ingredient to the long-term sustainability of the APCG is engaging and educating our young people and nurturing them in our way of life.